Practical Training for ATTs

 Improve International will notify APHA once you have passed your Practical Assessment.
 APHA will then award you full ATT authorisation for TB testing.
 You will receive an email notification when your authorisation status is changed and can check that this has been done on your Personal Training Dashboard.
 Please allow 5 working days for APHA to complete this process.

 If you fail a second Practical Assessment you will be required to retake the full OCQ(AHP) - ATT course.
-In such cases, the full enrolment fee of £149 plus VAT must be paid again.
+In such cases, the full enrolment fee of £199 plus VAT must be paid again in addition to a further Practical Assessment retake fee.

 Right of appeal

-You have the right to appeal to ESVPS if you consider that your Practical Assessment has not been conducted in a fair manner.
+You have the right to appeal to ISVPS if you consider that your Practical Assessment has not been conducted in a fair manner.